pombase/website/src/docs/documentation/advanced-search.md

 6. Download selected data for genes in the list.
 In the popup, the default "Tab delimited" view offers a set of details that can be included in a downloaded text file.
 Click "Sequence" to retrieve amino acid or nucleotide sequences in FASTA format.
+Use the checkboxes to select which items are included in the headers.
 When "Nucleotide" is selected, flanking sequence options similar to those on the [gene page](documentation/gene-page-sequence) are available.